Agricultural and Business Property Reliefs changes

 Trust inheritance tax charges for assets settled on trust before 30 October 2024

-- APR and BPR assets settled on trust before 30 October 2024 will be brought into the scope of the new regime on the trust’s first ten-year anniversary which occurs after the new rules take effect on 6 April 2026.
-Until then, unlimited 100% APR and BPR will remain available where exit charges apply on distribution of trust assets, and such exits will not use any of the trustees’ £1million allowance when calculating the next ten-year charge.
+• APR and BPR assets settled on trust before 30 October 2024 will be brought into the scope of the new regime on the trust’s first ten-year anniversary which occurs after the new rules take effect on 6 April 2026.
+Until then, unlimited 100% APR and BPR will remain available where exit charges apply on distribution of trust assets, and such exits will not use any of the trustees’ £2.5million allowance when calculating the next ten-year charge.

-Transfers made between 30 October 2024 and 5 April 2026 (inclusive)
+Post 5 April 2026 taxation of transfers made between 30 October 2024 and 5 April 2026 (inclusive)

 Individuals

-- The new rules will apply to inheritance tax charges that arise on or after 6 April 2026 in respect of gifts made between 30 October 2024 and 5 April 2026.
+• The new rules apply to inheritance tax charges that arise on or after 6 April 2026 in respect of gifts made between 30 October 2024 and 5 April 2026.
 This includes inheritance tax that arises due a death within seven years of making a gift, whether that is a gift to another individual (a potentially exempt transfer) or a gift to trustees (chargeable lifetime transfers).

 Trustees